Enid man charged with lewd molestation

-Because of three prior felony convictions, Jerron Warden faces 25 years to life in prison on the charge accusing him of touching a girl under the age of 12 on or about May 23.
+Because of three prior felony convictions, Jerron Warden faces 25 years to life in prison on the charge accusing him of touching a girl under age 12 on or about May 23, 2020.

 Warden appeared via video before Special District Judge Brian Lovell for arraignment on the charge, online court records show.
 Warden's bond was set at $100,000 with a condition of bond being he have no contact with the victim in the case.
 He was ordered to appear again July 6 for a bond appearance.